acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 The document should include information about the tags, styles, or fonts in which the text appears.
 Acrolinx uses contextual information to filter and extract content and decide which guidelines to apply.
 You can configure context information with element names, attributes, or attribute values.

-Learn more about the extraction settings in the [Content profiles reference guide](https://support.acrolinx.com/hc/en-us/sections/10210965667474-Content-Profiles).

 #### Extraction settings